fsharp/fsharp.org/use/mac/index.md

 F# is supported by the [Ionide](http://ionide.io/) project and is a nice integration.

 1. Install [Visual Studio Code](https://code.visualstudio.com/download) for Mac
+1. Install the [latest version of Mono](http://www.mono-project.com/download/#download-mac) from the Mono project or via Homebrew (see option 5 below).
 1. Add Mono `/bin` folder to your `PATH`: `export PATH=$PATH:/Library/Frameworks/Mono.framework/Versions/Current/bin/`.
 For more info see: [Mono installed on Mac, but not recognized in terminal](http://stackoverflow.com/questions/32542535/mono-installed-on-mac-but-not-recognized-in-terminal)
 1. Go back to VS Code, press `Cmd+P` and enter the following to install the Ionide package.